Beechview Residents Say Saw Mill Run Boulevard Bridge Detour Is Causing Traffic Jams

 PITTSBURGH (KDKA) — The closure of a Port Authority bridge that covers part of Mount Washington and Route 51 is causing a traffic jam in Beechview, according to some residents.

-A new detour sends rail shuttles between the Overbrook Junction to Potomac Station, with bus shuttles operating between Potomac Station and Station Square.READ MORE: State Rep. Pam Snyder To Retire At End Of Current Term
+A new detour sends rail shuttles between the Overbrook Junction to Potomac Station, with bus shuttles operating between Potomac Station and Station Square.READ MORE: North Versailles Dispatcher Accused Of Filming Police Officers In The Bathroom

 “Now we have a massive traffic jam,” Beechview resident Leanna Indyk said.